Poikilos/ForwardFileSync/README.md

 * (2009-09-01) added move option

 ## Known Issues
+* fix bug where adds deleted files to "Copyable" count
 * Change to Rsync syntax (see sh file on root of TRANSCEND MicroSDHC card)
 * fix issue where writes lots of commands for destination to ResolvePermissions though there are no file copy errors or file copy retry commands
 * make sure that, ONLY in windows (Windows if sDirSep[0]='\'), exclusions and filters are case-insensitive (change Common.is_exclusion_list_case_sensitive)